chrstnmrys/-MeXE402_Midterm_AdanCarlKenneth_RayosChristineMae/README.md

 ## <p align="center">Logistic Regression: *Credit Card Fraud Detection*</p>

-*<div align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Linear Regression* is a statistical method used for binary classification problems.
+*<div align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Logistic Regression* is a statistical method used for binary classification problems.
 In the context of *Credit Card Fraud Detection*, the goal is to classify transactions as either "fraudulent" or "non-fraudulent."
 This technique works by modeling the probability that a given transaction belongs to a particular class based on various input features, such as time of transaction, some confidential features, and Transaction Amount.

 # II.
 Dataset Description